DEMON-PRINCE/Masterfox/README.md

 > What is Masterfox

-Masterfox is mix of popular firefox user.js files
+Masterfox is a mix of popular firefox user.js files

 > What does Masterfox do